sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-27_watching-the-kantaka-s-and-akranta-s.md

 +++
-title = "Watching the kaNTaka-s andxa0AkrAnta-s"
+title = "Watching the kaNTaka-s and AkrAnta-s"

 +++
 The pleonastic writings on geopolitics on these pages can be avoided